 Frontiers and the University of Würzburg form open access publishing agreement

-Eligible authors will benefit from a streamlined invoicing process, managed directly between Frontiers and the Open Access team at the University of Würzburg Library, relieving authors of the responsibility of payment.
-Furthermore, the University of Würzburg and its Library will benefit from a discount on articles covered by this agreement.
+Eligible authors will benefit from a streamlined invoicing process, managed directly between Frontiers and the Open Access Team at the University of Würzburg Library, relieving authors of responsibilities of handling invoices issued by Frontiers (the author will still be billed by the Library for part of the APC plus taxes).
+Furthermore, the University of Würzburg and the eligible authors will benefit from a 5% discount on APCs for articles covered by this agreement.
+The Library will also receive regular data reports on Frontiers articles with corresponding authors from the University, increasing transparency, planning reliability and potential for other process efficiency gains.

 This agreement will further encourage University of Würzburg authors to publish open access, increasing uptake of open access for fellow researchers and the public at large to the results of mostly publicly funded research, while reducing costs.